 Mission Trip Planning 101 (Part 1)

 One of my favorite things to do in student ministry is to take students on short-term mission trips.
+For several years we’ve taken students on LeaderTreks Trips.
 I love seeing students leave their comfort zone to go serve others in another part of the country or even world.
 It’s always one of the highlights of my summer.
 However, mission trip planning for these summer trips starts way before the summer months come around.
 Six to eight months out is when the process begins for us and it doesn’t slow down much from that point forward.

 I want to share with you the major things we do over that time span to prepare for summer mission trips.